 processes to allow for use of the new Form I–9.

 For these reasons, USCIS is providing employers 60 days to transition to the new forms and update the company’s systems.
 Employers may continue to use previously valid Forms I-9 (Rev. 08/07/09Y and 02/02/09N) for 60 days until May 7, 2013.
 USCIS believes that the 60-day period will help alleviate the burden that immediate implementation of the newly revised Form I–9 would have imposed on employers.
 After 05/07/13, employers must only use the new Form I-9 (Rev. 03/08/13).

 Since the release of the new version of Form I-9, we have already received a number of inquiries regarding the new form from our clients acting as U.S. employers.

 The most common question is whether an employer needs to complete new Form I-9 for existing employees.The answer is “No, unless re-verification of employment authorization is needed.”Please note that employers do not need to complete the new Form I–9 (Rev. 03/08/ 13) for current employees for whom there is already a properly completed Form I–9 on file, unless re-verification applies.

 In the cases of re-verification or rehires the new version of the Form I-9 (Rev. 03/08/13)N must be used.

 Please note that employers need to follow the existing rules for re-verification of employment authorization to make sure they do not engage in unnecessary verification that violates the anti-discrimination provision of the Immigration and Nationality Act.
 Under the existing rules, when an employee’s employment authorization expires, the employer must re-verify to ensure the employee is still authorized to work.

 We will provide further updates once they become available.
-If you have questions regarding the use of Form I-9 or if you are unsure about your obligations as a U.S. employer, please do not hesitate to contact our office for a free initial consultation.
+If you have questions regarding the use of Form I-9 or if you are unsure about your obligations as a U.S. employer, please do not hesitate to contact our office for a initial consultation.